justmiho/puppy-stardew-server/README.md

 4. **Players can now connect!**
    - Open Stardew Valley
-   - Click "Co-op" → "Enter Invite Code"
+   - Click "Co-op" → "Join LAN Game"
-   - Enter the invite code shown in server logs
-   - ⚠️ **Note**: Stardew Valley 1.6+ uses invite codes, not direct IP connection
+   - Your server should appear in the list automatically
+   - Or manually enter your server IP: `192.168.1.100` (example)
+   - ⚠️ **Note**: Port 24642 is used by default, no need to specify

 ### What's Inside